David-Lor/VigoBus-TelegramBot/README.md

 ![VigoBusBot microservice structure](VigoBusTelegramBot_Structure.svg)

+- VigoBusTelegramBot: this project, serving as the Telegram Bot backend, and connecting to the following API:
 - VigoBusAPI: REST API to fetch stop & real-time estimated time of buses arrival
 - Persistence API: REST API to persist data
-- MongoDB: used by both API to persist data
+- MongoDB: used by both REST API to persist data

 ## Requirements